AyrA/BinEdLegacy/README.md

 This application has no command line arguments.
 Just run it as is from console or double click the executable.
+In the main project folder is a file called `Example.txt`

 Type `?` to get started.